What Happens to Youth Aging Out of Foster Care?

 Housing Instability

-The link between homelessness and foster care is so well-defined that some people have called the child welfare system a highway to homelessness,” according to National Foster Youth Institute.
+The link between homelessness and foster care is so well-defined that some people have called the child welfare system a highway to homelessness,” according to the National Foster Youth Institute.
 Consider the data:

 Homelessness is often accompanied by other challenges, too.
 For example: Compared to their stably housed peers, young people who are homeless — even those who have not spent a day in foster care — are more likely to exit school early, be unemployed and face mental and physical health challenges.